Soulstainable Sankofa Craft

 You can use anything you can find – markers, stickers, ribbon, buttons - use your imagination!

 Repeat step 9a-d for the beak

 No matter which materials you chose to complete your Sankofa bird, we hope you enjoyed making this simple but fun craft.

 We'd love to see your Soulstainable Sankofa!
-Make sure to tag us @soultrysisters in your craft photos.
+Make sure to tag us @SoultrySisters in your craft photos and videos.